ichinaski/grapho/README.md

 grapho
 ======

-Go implementation of graph theory algorithms
+grapho is a Go implementation of graph theory data structures and algorithms.

 ### Algorithms:
 * Dijkstra (uniform cost search)